Skip to main content Skip to navigation

 We foster community by creating connections among students, professors, residence hall staff, and others through the shared reading of a thought-provoking book.

-Through these uniquely shared experiences, the common reading introduces freshmen to the:
+Through these uniquely shared experiences, the common reading introduces first-year students to the:

 • Value of research.